LBHackney-IT/Product-Playbook/docs/product-backlog.md

 ---
 ## Introduction

-The product backlog is a prioritised list of what needs to be done to build or improve the product
+The product backlog is a prioritised list of what needs to be done to build or improve the product.

 ![backlog diagram](../docs/images/product-backlog/1.png)